kk-spartans/scholars-cup/01 - Introductory Questions/03 - Predicting 2045 for students today/The Routine In 2005.md

 - I walk into the living room and see our flatscreen TV — yeah, it’s only a few inches thick, like a fat magazine, and *not* one of those giant tube monsters.
 Our house?
 Pretty normal, got central air and everything.
 Feels futuristic enough.

-- I brush my teeth with a normal-ass toothbrush and Crest.
+- I brush my teeth with a normal toothbrush and Crest.
 Then I take a bath or a shower, thanks to the miracle of indoor plumbing and hot water on tap.

 - I eat breakfast.
 Usually cereal.
 Sometimes Pop-Tarts.
 Milk from a carton.
 Revolutionary stuff.